-Each position announcement contains the requirements for eligibility for the position.
-They are typically in the form of education, experience, driver’s licensure, a copy of college transcripts, professional or technical certification, or any other job-related requirement.
-The information an applicant submits for the job is reviewed to determine if they have met the announced requirements.
-If not, a letter is sent notifying the applicant that the information submitted did not satisfy the announced requirements.
+Each job posting contains the requirements for the position.
+Requirements are typically education, experience, driver’s licensure, a copy of college transcripts, professional or technical certification, or any other job-related requirement.
+The information an applicant submits for the job is reviewed to determine if he or she has met the requirements.
+If an applicant does not meet the requirements, his or her status in the system will be updated accordingly.

 An appointment of an employee to a position in a classification in which the entry rate of the pay grade of the new classification is lower than the entry rate of the classification previously held.